Syllabus for Statistics 185

 - The Text: We will use the Open Intro statistics text.
 This is an open text made freely available through a Creative Commons license.

-- MyOpenMath: We will have regular auto-graded homework using MyOpenMath.
-You can login there, using the information presented in class.
+- WebWork: We will have regular auto-graded homework using WebWork.
+You can login there, using the information described in class..

-- Stat Talk: I've set up an online forum called Stat Talk where we can discuss all aspects of statistics.
-Not only is this a great place ask HW questions but participation is mandatory.
-You will earn points for certain assigned questions.
+- Discourse/span>: I've got an online forum called Discourse where we can discuss all aspects of statistics.
+Not only is this a great place ask HW questions but our computer labs will be turned in over the forum.

-- MyOpenMath, which is online and automatically graded.
+- WebWork, which is online and automatically graded.

 - Final grades: I will determine final grades using a scale not more stringent than the standard 90-80-70-60 scale.
 You will be apprised of your standing as the term progresses.